Intent Detection and Slot Filling for Vietnamese: Experiments

 We conduct experiments on our dataset to study: (i) a quantitative comparison between our model JointIDSF and the baseline JointBERT+CRF, (ii) the influence of Vietnamese word segmentation (here, input utterances can be formed in either syllable or word level), and (iii) the usefulness of pre-trained language model-based encoders.
 Here, we employ XLM-R \cite{conneau-etal-2020-unsupervised} and PhoBERT \cite{phobert}---two recent state-of-the-art pre-trained language models that support Vietnamese---as the encoders.
 XLM-R, a multilingual variant of RoBERTa \cite{liu2019roberta}, is pre-trained on a 2.5TB multilingual dataset that contains 137GB of syllable-level Vietnamese texts.
 PhoBERT, a monolingual variant of RoBERTa for Vietnamese, is pre-trained on 20GB of word-level texts.

 For both JointIDSF and JointBERT+CRF, we employ the AdamW optimizer \cite{loshchilov2018decoupled} and set the batch size to 32.
-We also perform grid search on the validation set to select their optimal hyper-parameters with the Adam initial learning rate in \{1e-5, 2e-5, 3e-5, 4e-5, 5.e-5\} and the mixture weight $\lambda$ in \{0.05, 0.1, 0.15, ..., 0.9, 0.95\}.
-Here, we train for 50 epochs, and calculate the average score of the intent accuracy for intent detection and the $F_1$-score (in \%) for slot filling after each training epoch on the validation set.
+We also perform grid search on the validation set to select their optimal hyper-parameters with the Adam initial learning rate in \{1e-5, 2e-5, 3e-5, 4e-5, 5e-5\} and the mixture weight $\lambda$ in \{0.05, 0.1, 0.15, ..., 0.9, 0.95\}.
+We train for 50 epochs, and calculate the average score of the intent accuracy for intent detection and the $F_1$-score (in \%) for slot filling after each training epoch on the validation set.
 We select the model checkpoint that obtains the highest average score over the validation set to apply to the test set.
-Note that all our reported results are the average over 5 runs with 5 different random seeds.
+Note that our JointIDSF implementation initializes its encoder by a trained JointBERT+CRF's encoder.
+All our reported results are the average over 5 runs with 5 different random seeds.